-It is important to focus on equally strengthening and stretching all muscle groups in the legs, otherwise the knee joint ends up taking the strain, which can lead to serious injury around the knee.
-The quadriceps become overdeveloped when skiing and this in turn tightens and shortens the hamstrings.
-Inner thigh muscles can be shortened and tightened too, which can strain the knee joint by limiting range of motion.
-It is important to lengthen all four sides of the upper leg, hamstrings and quads, inner and outer thigh, to minimise strain on surrounding joints.
+It is important to focus on equally strengthening and stretching all muscle groups in the legs, otherwise, the knee joint ends up taking the strain, which can lead to serious injury around the knee.
+The quadriceps become overdeveloped when skiing and this, in turn, tightens and shortens the hamstrings.
+Inner thigh muscles can be shortened and tightened too, which can strain the knee joint by limiting the range of motion.
+It is important to lengthen all four sides of the upper leg, hamstrings, and quads, inner and outer thigh, to minimise strain on surrounding joints.

 1. Forward bend: Yoga pose for hamstrings as it helps to loosen the back and stretch hamstrings and calves.

 2. High Lunge: Stretches hip flexors and hamstrings on the back leg whilst strengthening feet, ankles, glutes and quads on the front leg.

 3. Chair pose: Classic ski pose, warms up, and builds strength in quads.

 4. Reclined cobblers pose: Improves flexibility of inner thigh muscles, which can cause knee injury in skiing if not stretched.

 Hip flexors are very important in maximising agility in skiing.
 However, these muscles are rarely used nowadays due to our primarily sedentary way of life.
 We sit to eat, sleep, relax, work and drive; whereas our ancestors were outdoor hunters and gatherers, using their bodies continuously, giving strength and force to their muscles.